liangguohuan/tiny-web-server/README.md

 New Feature
 -------
-- auto add slash if request is dir
+- auto add slash and send status 301 if request is dir
 - auto index file index.html
 - use dataTables to show files friendly if request is dir
 - more commands in Makefile